JMSN: 2012–2015

-After leaving his label, Christian started his own White Room Records and adopted the moniker, JMSN.
+Berishaj started his own label, White Room Records and adopted the moniker JMSN.
 He released his debut album, Priscilla on January 11, 2012.
-Christian wrote and produced the R&B album, straying from his pop-rock/electropop roots.
+Berishaj wrote and produced the alternative R&B album, straying from his pop-rock/electropop roots.
 In the album, he pursues darker emotional themes over melancholic melodies and beats that The Guardian described as "spaced out" and compared to The Weeknd.
 Self-directed videos for "Alone", "Hotel" and "Something" were released to accompany the album's release, while a video for "Girl I Used to Know" was released under his previous stage name.
 In April, R&B singer Usher told music magazine NME that JMSN was his "favorite new act".

-In August 2012, Christian produced "Nibiru" for West Coast rapper Ab-Soul.
-Subsequently, in October of the same year, Christian announced that he and the rapper would be releasing a collaborative project together.
-The lead single for Ab-Soul and JMSN's collaborative album, Unit 6, titled "You're Gone", features vocals from both artists, as well as production from Christian.
+In August 2012, Berishaj produced "Nibiru" for West Coast rapper Ab-Soul.
+Subsequently, in October of the same year, Berishaj announced that he and the rapper would be releasing a collaborative project together.
+The lead single for Ab-Soul and JMSN's collaborative album, Unit 6, titled "You're Gone", features vocals from both artists, as well as production from Berishaj.
 Recently, Unit 6 was revealed to be shelved due to business disagreements which may or may not make the light of day.

-After the success of Priscilla, Christian (as JMSN) released his album Pllaje, on November 5, 2013.
+After the success of Priscilla, Berishaj (as JMSN) released his album Pllaje, on November 5, 2013.
 This garnered him more acclaim in the community, and he gained recognition in the music industry.
-Christian began collaborating with other artists, like J. Cole and The Game, while releasing Pllajes visuals through his YouTube channel for: "Love Myself", "The One" and "Thing U Miss".
+Berishaj began collaborating with other artists, like J. Cole and The Game, while releasing Pllajes visuals through his YouTube channel for: "Love Myself", "The One" and "Thing U Miss".
 In 2013, his North American tour took him to over 20 cities where he both opened and headlined the shows.

-On December 9, 2014 Christian released his second album The Blue Album.
+On December 9, 2014 Berishaj released his third album The Blue Album.
 In 2015, he toured to promote the album.